jkadw/abstract_vehicle/docs/mapping_ux.md

 ## User Selection Flow

-The user should map one logical vehicle at a time.
+The user should select one source mapping or adapter at a time.

 Recommended flow:

 1. Choose a source integration or adapter type.
-2. Select the source vehicle, device, or entity group that represents one real vehicle.
+2. Create one `My Vehicle` entry for that source mapping.
-3. Create the vehicle entry.
+3. Let the integration discover all source vehicles or devices that match the selected mapping.

 The UX should stay simple in v1: